 As rightly mentioned in the Deloitte Human Capital Trends 2016 – “Corporate learning departments are changing from education providers to content curators and experience facilitators, developing innovative platforms that turn employee learning & development into a self-driven pursuit”

 Most companies Globally and in India are only going to increase their spend on employee learning & skill development in time to come – a multi-pronged and robust learning management system could thus be an important infrastructure backbone to ensure that organizational objectives are being met via the learning programs.
-See this

 Just like most other HR Tech space – the space for LMS is crowded with multiple options.
 Typically the options companies have are large end to end talent management solution providers like Oracle and SAP or standalone learning / talent management suite providers like CornerStoneOnDemand, PeopleFluent, Halogen and Saba while there are also point solution providers like UltiPro, Moodle, Upside Learning and many others.